Marjukka Virta: SM Ringette

 Virta joined the semi-professional elite national ringette league of Finland.
 Ringeten SM-sarja, now called SM Ringette, is known as the Finnish national ringette league by English speakers.

 Finland's Association of Sports Journalists selected Virta as the best ringette player of 2014, and in 2020 she was awarded the Agnes Jacks Trophy as the most valuable player in SM Ringette.
 She was selected to the All Stars team of SM Ringette in 2003, 2008, 2010, 2020 and 2021.

-While a player, Virta represented various clubs including: Turun Ringette, Hyvinkää Ringette, Espoon Kiekkoseura, Lapinlahten Luistin -89, Tuusula Blue Rings, and NoU Ringette.
+While a player, Virta represented various clubs including: Turun Ringette, Hyvinkää Ringette, Espoon Kiekkoseura, Lapinlahden Luistin -89, Tuusula Blue Rings, and NoU Ringette.
 As a player with Lapinlahden Luistin -89, she won the national championship twice and since 2016 has been the player-coach for the team.

 She won the Finnish championship with the Lapinlahti team in 2009, 2010, 2012, 2013, 2014, 2018 and 2021 and with Nokia (NoU) in 2015 and 2016.

 Virta last played for Lapinlahden Luistin -89 for the 2021–22 season after which she retired as a player.
 She finished in second place after the 2021–22 season in the all-time point statistics of SM Ringette.
 She has played 620 matches in the SM division and scored a total of 3,088 power points (1,408 goals and 1,680 assists).
 She crossed the 3 000 power point mark as the second player after Anne Pohjola and the 600 game mark as the fourth.